agile-lab-dev/witboost-templates-gallery/docs/examples/DynamicSelect/dynamicSelect.md

+---
+sidebar_position: 6
+---
 # Dynamic Data Selection

 On many cases when building templates, some fields require limiting the options provided to the user based on information from existing sources, like from other entities in Witboost or from the same form.
-Opposite to what [retrieving single pieces of information](../RetrieveData/retrieve_data.md) refer to, we dynamically query information to offer the user a sensible choice based on the context of the new entity being created.
+Opposite to what [retrieving single pieces of information](../RetrieveData/retrieveData.md) refer to, we dynamically query information to offer the user a sensible choice based on the context of the new entity being created.

 This guide explains how to retrieve sets of values that can be shown to the user to limit the input provided by them, including querying the Witboost catalog, external sources, or picking information from the form itself.

 Dynamically retrieving data to display as input is very useful as it allows our forms to do things like:

-- Retrieve entities and its metadata to link the new one to them (e.g. data products to domain, components to a data product, users to data products as owners, etc. See for example [Component Metadata](../ComponentMetadata/component_metadata.md)).
+- Retrieve entities and its metadata to link the new one to them (e.g. data products to domain, components to a data product, users to data products as owners, etc. See for example [Component Metadata](../BaseComponents/ComponentMetadata/componentMetadata.md)).
 - Defining dependencies among components of the same system (e.g. inside the same data product).
 - Defining lineage relationships between components of different systems (e.g. a workload that reads from the output port of another data product).
 - Table partition definition based on inputted table schema.